Feyerabend/cc/ch06/sec6.4.2/README.md

 Code review shares a profound, yet often overlooked, analogy with literary critique, offering a powerful lens for understanding software development.
-At its core, code functions as a form of text—primarily written for human comprehension, with execution by machines as a secondary concern.
+At its core, code functions as a form of text--primarily written for human comprehension, with execution by machines as a secondary concern.
 It is interpreted within layers of context, including historical precedents, established conventions, and the expectations of its audience.
 In much the same way, literary critique delves into elements such as structure,